Medically reviewed by Drugs.com. Last updated on Mar 25, 2022.

 Check with your doctor if severe nausea and vomiting continue after leaving the hospital or cancer treatment center.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

 Do not use this medicine if you or your child are receiving apomorphine (Apokyn®).
 Using these medicines together may cause serious side effects.